ipr/qXpkLib/xadBzip2/README.txt

 Uses bzip2/libbzip2 code:
 Copyright (C) 1996-2010 Julian Seward <jseward@bzip.org>

-Modified to use in C++ library:
+Modified to use in C++ library by: Ilkka Prusi <ilkka.prusi@gmail.com>

-Author: Ilkka Prusi
-Contact ilkka.prusi@gmail.com
+Original notices, see also LICENSE.txt:
 "   This program is free software; you can redistribute it and/or modify" "   it under the terms set out in the LICENSE file, which is included" "   in the bzip2-1.0.6 source distribution."

 Summary:
 Bzip2 implementation for qXpkLib to load.